WHAT TO DO IN GEOJE? HOW TO GET TO GEOJE? IS GEOJE WORTH VISITING? WHAT IS GEOJE KNOWN FOR?

 Fancy a room with a full sea view, then search no longer, Geojedo Yujahyanggi Pension is one of the best hotels in the area!
 Just look a the view!
 And on top of that, some rooms have their own private jacuzzi!
 What a dream!

 If you are looking for a hotel with full amenities, we are talking about hot spring bath, a gym, restaurants etc, then Hotel Riviera Geoje is one of the best places to stay in Geoje.

 Besides, you can also choose a room with a full sea view!
 This place is very popular so booking in advance is recommended.

 Our final thoughts about Geoje

 If you decide to visit the southern part of South Korea, make sure to stop by Geoje.
-We recommend to stay at least 3 nights.
+We recommend staying at least 3 nights.

 We love to hear from you.
-Leave a comment if you found the information useful or if you have any question.
+Leave a comment if you found the information useful or if you have any questions.